GETTING AN EIN – an Employers Identification Number

 If you are an individual for tax purposes, you need the advice HERE.

 American publishers have to pay American taxes to the IRS (Internal Revenue Service).
-If you’re receiving royalties from an American firm, then the IRS are legally obliged to take 30% of your royalties in tax.
+If you’re receiving royalties into your limited company from an American firm, then the IRS are legally obliged to take 30% of your royalties in tax.
 You get what remains.
-However – and luckily – the USA and the UK have signed a tax treaty which means UK residents should only get taxed by the UK.
-You can receive your royalties untouched by US tax!
+However – and luckily – the USA and the UK have signed a tax treaty which means UK residents, and resident limited companies, can get taxed in just one place i.e. the UK.
+You can receive your royalties untouched by US tax, and the responsibility is yours to account for the tax in the UK.

 Good news!
 But it doesn’t happen automatically.
-It’s up to you, the writer, to prove to the IRS that you qualify under this treaty, and don’t have to pay US tax.
-And for that, you need to establish yourself as a UK taxpayer.
+It’s up to you, the Director of your company, to prove to the IRS that you qualify under this treaty, and don’t have to pay US tax.
+And for that, you need to establish your company as a UK taxpayer.

 This is done by obtaining a US tax number called an EIN – Employers* Identification Number – and complete a W8-BEN form.